boeckmann/asm6502/README.md

 determined.

 ## Symbols
-The assembler distinguishes two types of case sensitive symbols: labels and variables.
+The assembler distinguishes two types of case-sensitive symbols: labels and variables.
 A label stores the address of the current instruction or directive.
 It is defined at the beginning of a line by appending its name with a colon.
-The colon may be left out if the label name is not also an instruction mnemonic.
+The colon may be left out if the label name is not an instruction mnemonic.

 A variable is defined by assigning an expression to it.
-In the following example, hello is a label and CHROUT is a variable.
+In the following example, hello is a label, and CHROUT is a variable.

 	CHROUT = $ffd2
 	hello:  jmp CHROUT

 Labels and variables may be of type byte or word.
-A label is of type byte if it is assigned an address within the first 256 bytes (zero page), otherwise it is of type word.
-The data type of a variable is that of the expression assigned to it, unless it is forward referenced.
+A label is of type byte if it is assigned an address within the first 256 bytes (zero page).
+Otherwise, it is of type word.
+The data type of a variable is that of the expression assigned to it, unless it is forward-referenced.

-Symbols may be forward referenced.
+Symbols may be forward-referenced.
 That means that they can be used in expressions before they are defined.
-Forward referenced symbols are *always* of type word, regardless what is assigned to them.
+Forward-referenced symbols are *always* of type word, regardless of what is assigned to them.

 Labels may not be redefined.
 If a variable is assigned a value multiple times, it must be the same value.
-Otherwise it is an illegal redefinition.
+Otherwise, it is an illegal redefinition.

 Symbols may be defined locally by prepending them with `@`.
 They are associated with the previous non-local label defined.
 They may be referenced